skulltech/sumit-ghosh.com/_pages/portfolio.md

 ### Et Cetera ...
 _Jan 2016 — Present_

-I have been working as an independent contractor—or freelancer if you will—for more than 3 years now.
+I have been working as an independent contractor for more than 3 years now.
 Apart from the ones mentioned above, I have worked on numerous projects; but admittedly I have tended to choose projects with a relatively smaller scale, due to the intermittent nature of my availability as I am also continuing my college studies alongside this.

 Technologies used — Python, Selenium, Flask, Django.

+__________________________
+&nbsp;

+## Voluntary work

+### Department of Computer Science and Engineering @ IIT Delhi
+_Sep 2018 — Present_
+Role: System administrator

+#### Accomplished
+- Implemented an Oauth authentication system to be leveraged by any app hosted within the infrastructure.
+- Maintaining the computer systems and networks, responding to support requests.

+Technologies used — Linux, Apache2, Reverse Proxy, VM, DNS, DHCP.

 __________________________
 &nbsp;